On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: The problem for is -hard

+\textbf{(3)~Doubt gadget $\bm{D_i}$.} For each variable $x_i$, there is a Doubt gadget $D_i$.
+In this gadget, the corresponding Player~$\univP{i}$ may either accept a payoff of $0$ by playing $\checkmark$ (in which case the objective value is $1$), or they can make a fair bet on the value chosen for $x_i$ (in which case, the objective value is $0$).
+Therefore, in order to build an \NFCE with expected objective value $1$, player~$\univP{i}$ needs to always play $\checkmark$.
+As Player~$\univP{i}$ needs to know the values of $x_1,\ldots,x_{i-1}$ to handle the Knowledge gadgets, the \NFCE constraints imply that all possible assignments have to be selected with probability $2^{-n}$.

+The Doubt gadgets, which force the mediator to weight each assignment equally, build on similar ideas to the \emph{generalized matching pennies} in~\cite{GoldbergPapadimitriou2006}.
+Their interaction with both the Knowledge gadgets and the initial chance vertex allow us to enforce a uniform distribution over an exponential number of assignments.

-\paragraph{From \coNP-hardness to \PSPACE-hardness.} We now extend our construction to show that the \textsc{Threshold} problem for \NFCE is \PSPACE-hard.
-The proof is via a logarithmic-space reduction from the Quantified Boolean Formula problem, which asks whether a fully quantified Boolean formula is true.
-The key idea is to generalize the coNP-hardness reduction by encoding quantifier alternation into the game's structure, while preserving the incentive constraints that enforce uniform sampling over certain assignments (rather than all).
-Let $\Phi$ be a quantified Boolean formula over $n$ variables of the form $Q_1 x_1 \, Q_2 x_2 \, \cdots, \, Q_n x_n \, \varphi(x_1,x_2,\cdots, x_n) \,, $ where $Q_i \in \{\forall, \exists\}$ and $\varphi$ is in DNF.
-We construct a polynomial-size extensive-form game $G$ from $\Phi$ such that $G$ has a correlated equilibrium with social welfare at least~3 if and only if $\Phi$ is true.
+\textit{From co-\np-hardness to \pspace-hardness.} We now extend our construction to show that the \textsc{Threshold} problem for \NFCE is \pspace-hard.
+The proof is via a reduction from the Quantified Boolean Formula problem, which asks whether a fully quantified Boolean formula is true.

-The structure of $G$ builds on the coNP case, with following key modifications: only universally quantified variables are assigned a \emph{universal} player and an uncertainty gadget; these player have knowledge gadgets for all variables, existential or universal, appearing earlier in the quantifier prefix.
-Thus we consider a $\univP{i}$-player if and only if $Q_i = \forall$, and such $\univP{i}$-player then controls the information sets \emph{$x_i$-uncertainty}, \emph{$\univP{i}$-knowing-$x_1$}, \ldots, \emph{$\univP{i}$-knowing-$x_{i-1}$} as defined in the coNP case.
-This mirrors the logical dependencies in $\Phi$ and ensures that a deviation is unprofitable only if the equilibrium enforces uniform sampling consistent with the quantifier structure.
-The assignment-player and $\varphi$-player retain their previous roles, while the $\univP{i}$-players now ensure quantifier-respecting uniformity over relevant assignments.